raxoft/form_input/README.md

 (at least that's the most typical flow).

 The `:tag` option is then used to assign each parameter to particular step.
-If you would need additional tags, remember that you can use the `:tags` array as well.
+If you would need additional tags, remember that you can use the `:tags` array instead as well.
 Also note that the hidden parameter doesn't have to belong to any step, as it will be always rendered as a hidden field anyway.